inaimathi/cl-notebook/README.md

 	- Otherwise, try to load from the user-specified `quicklisp` location.
 		- If it doesn't exist, start a new install in `~/.cl-notebook/quicklisp`
 	- What we want is a workflow where we transparently use the systems' existing `quicklisp` directory, if any, and create our own if one doesn't already exist (If they *have* a quicklisp folder, but re-configured `quicklisp` to store it somewhere other than the default, they'll have to similarly configure `cl-notebook`).
+- Put together better storage for charts
+- Leave notebooks on disk; just figure out their names and load them on demand when opened.
+You might need to re-jig naming again as a result of this; the fact that a notebooks' human-readable name is kept INSIDE the notebook will fight you on it
 - Add cell dependencies (child cells get evaluated whenever the parent is evaluated)
 	- Really, what we want here is automatic resolution.
 When a cell is evaluated, see where its defined values are used, and re-evaluate any cells that apply.
 - Use `make-broadcast-stream` and some buffering-foo to send partial `*standard-output*` results from evaluations as they arrive.
 Replace them with evaluation results once those are available.